 Many of us remember Tina Wang who completed her bachelor’s degree in mathematics from our department in 2014.

-Pictured we see a 3-D rendering of one of her new restaurants to open soon, in Ala Moana shopping center / Pearlridge mall.
+Pictured above we see a 3-D rendering of one of her new restaurants, in Ala Moana shopping center / Pearlridge mall.

 Assistant Specialist, and Director of Undergraduate Studies, Mirjana Jovovic is the co-principal investigator on a new NSF grant,

 Capacity Building to Address the Shortage of Mathematics Teachers in Hawaii

 Our graduate students have their own Chapter of the American Mathematical Society!

 Check out their web site for more info.

 The AMS Graduate Student Chapter Program is a member benefit of Institutional Membership.
 The Chapter Program makes meaningful contributions to the professional development of graduate students in the mathematical sciences and encourages graduate students to engage with the Society.

 Predicting the future of Covid is a slippery slope, but forecast modeling can give us an idea of where we might be headed depending on current factors like vaccination rates, restrictions on public gatherings and the amount of incoming travelers.
 So where can we expect to go from here?